otacon239/PS_HelloWorld/tutorial/tutorial.md

 HTTP://192.
 168.4.1/
 ```
 screen.
 Then, connect your computer to that WiFi access point.
 There will be no internet connection unless you also have an ethernet connection.
 Once connected, open the http://192.168.4.1 URL the browser of your choice and click the "Upload!" button.
 Then navigate to the `build` folder and choose our `ps_hello.bin`.
-Once uploaded, press any button on the PS and choose hello-world from the list.
+Once uploaded, press any button on the PS and choose `ps_hello` from the list.

 Technically you can change this file to the .app extension if you want, but the device recognizes the .bin extension without any issue, so I personally just use the .bin.

-If we did everything right, when you select the ps_hello app, it should pause for just a brief moment, then return to the same WiFi screen we saw earlier.
+If we did everything right, when you select the `ps_hello` app, it should pause for just a brief moment, then return to the same WiFi screen we saw earlier.
 Success! (unless not, in which case, good luck and use your [resources](#hitthebooks)!)

-From this point forward, any time we have code that *should* run, I'll put a full code link at the end of a section for comparison.
-Whenever you see the full code link, also assume that you can compile the code and upload to the device and it should work.
+From this point forward, any time we have code that *should* run, I'll put a **Code Checkpoint** link at the end of a section for comparison.
+Whenever you see the **Code Checkpoint** link, also assume that you can compile the code and upload to the device and it should work.

 This is the first one and the rest of them will also look like this: